MakisChristou/merkle-rs/README.md

 # merkle-rs
 A Merkle tree implementation in Rust 🌲🦀!

-- Supports merkle proof generation/verification
+- Supports merkle proof generation/verification for a set of files
 - Contains 2 networked binaries (a client and a server)
 - Server API supports uploading and requesting files alongside their Merkle Proofs
+- Configurable ports, directories for storing files and proofs

 # How it works